federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

                "UK", "USA", "Russia", "Palestine", "Germany", "Serbia")

 # Single out all countries of production (including co-production ones) and
-# store into "countries", which becomes the main dataset for exploration
+# store into "contributions", which becomes the main dataset for exploration
-countries <- extract.countries(greatest, "Countries", old_names, new_names)
+contributions <- extract.countries(greatest, "Countries", old_names, new_names)
 ```

 #### **Left join molten data on the original dataset**